 “No party, however, is eligible to opt in unless the party, under applicable court rules, has served the other party with the required Supreme Court approved Financial Affidavit (Family & Divorce Cases)” 750 ILCS 5/501(a)(2)(E)(II)

 A summary hearing is quick hearing based solely on the financial affidavits themselves without testimony.
-So, if you don’t plan on using a financial affidavit, this wouldn’t apply to you anyways.
+So, if you don’t plan on using a financial affidavit, this would not apply to you anyways.

 Cook County, in particular, is more strict than the general Illinois Statute.